Facts & Figures

 Our new 220,000–square-foot Integrated Sciences Complex is now open for research.

-University Hall, featuring innovative instructional spaces and specialized art studios, will be open for classes in spring 2016.
+University Hall, featuring innovative instructional spaces and specialized art studios, is open for classes.

 The School for the Environment, the School for Global Inclusion and Social Development, and the Honors College build on longstanding UMass Boston values.